savorymesh/Writeups/Markdown/ergms.md

 x)$.
 In general, I have always found probability notation to be quite awkward to work with.

+Mathematical correctness obliges me to remark that all discussion is done excluding non-measurable functions, etc.

 ## Sufficiency

 We'll first discuss the concept of sufficiency, a fundamental concept in the